 Onsite Support Services:

-- Onsite Audit Requests: We have temporarily suspended support for onsite audits where physical access to a facility is required.
-We are pleased to continue support of audit questionnaires and will utilize web-enabled audits whenever possible.
+- Onsite Audit Requests: We have suspended onsite audits.
+We will continue to support audit questionnaires and will offer web-enabled audits whenever possible.

-- Smart Hands Services: We have recently experienced a marked increase in the volume of Smart Hands support requests.
-At this time, we remain at normal staffing levels, however, the increase in volume requires us to prioritize break/fix requests over scheduled services.
+- Smart Hands Services: Increases in the volume of requests will require us to prioritize break/fix requests over scheduled services.
 Please refer to the CyrusOne Customer Support Guide for a list of scheduled services.
 We ask you to please give us at least 3 business days’ notice for scheduled services and keep non-essential requests to a minimum.
 If all available resources are deployed on break/fix work requests, lower priority tasks may require rescheduling.
 While we remain focused on maintaining our published service levels, an imbalance between the volume of requests received and staff availability may cause delays in hands on response.

-- Northeast Advanced Notice for Visitor Escorts: We will require 72 hours advanced notice for all visitors requiring a CyrusOne provided escort.
+- Advance Notice for Visitor Escorts: We ask that you provide 48 hours advanced notice for all visitors requiring a CyrusOne provided escort.
 Please continue to request visitor escorts via the customer portal.
 Emergency escort requirements must be coordinated through the Global Service Desk.

 - Communications: We are proactively contacting our employees, customers, and suppliers to keep all stakeholders abreast of our preparedness and response initiatives.
 We have provided a dedicated webpage to display our COVID-19 communication: https://cyrusone.com/covid-19/